 10. Insurance Certificate

-For export shipments, this document certifies you have bought an insurance policy for your cargo on board.
-Oftentimes insurance is purchased because liability and large losses are a concern to the exporter.
+For export shipments, this document certifies that you have bought an insurance policy for your cargo on board.
+Oftentimes, insurance is purchased because liability and large losses are a concern to the exporter.
 Insurance certificates can be obtained from your freight forwarder.
-Note: an airway bill can serve as an insurance certificate for a shipment by air.
+Note: An airway bill can serve as an insurance certificate for a shipment by air.

 Andrea Vargas